CSCfi/csc-user-guide/docs/apps/julia.md

 # Julia
 ## Description
 Julia is a high-level, high-performance dynamic programming language for numerical computing.
 It provides a sophisticated compiler, distributed parallel execution, numerical accuracy, and an extensive mathematical function library.

-See here for a [quick introduction and tutorial](https://github.com/csc-training/julia-introduction).

 [TOC]

 ## Available
-- Puhti: 1.8.1 compiled with Intel Math Kernel Library (MKL)
+- Puhti has Julia v1.8.5 compiled with OpenBLAS
-- Mahti: 1.7.2 compiled with OpenBLAS
+- Mahti has Julia v1.7.2 compiled with OpenBLAS

 ## License